 Academic and Professional Programs.
-As a convenience to students, courses are conducted off campus in locations throughout the state, and on campus in the evening, and during the winter intersession.
+As a convenience to students, courses are conducted off campus in locations throughout the state, and on campus in the evening, and during the winter session.

-Credits earned off campus are recorded on a student's permanent record in the same manner as those earned on campus, and both are equivalent in all academic considerations.
-All academic standards of the university, including policies related to admission and registration, apply to offcampus courses.
+Academic credits earned off campus are recorded on a student's permanent record in the same manner as those earned on campus, and both are equivalent in all academic considerations.
+All academic standards of the university, including policies related to admission and registration, apply to off-campus courses.
 It is the responsibility of the student to be aware of all applicable policies before registering.
 It is the responsibility of each dean to determine what courses to offer off campus and to make faculty assignments.

-The registration fees and tuition for off-campus courses are the same as for those offered on campus.
-(See resident and nonresident rates in the current Schedule of Classes.)
-Before the 21st calendar day of each semester, any combination of on-campus and off-campus resident credit courses resulting in a combined registration of seven or more semester hours requires that the student pay full-time, resident registration fees or full-time nonresident registration fees and tuition.
-Off-campus credit courses and programs that commence on or after the 21st calendar day of the start of each semester require full-time and part-time students to pay registration fees and tuition separate from (but in addition to) those courses starting before the 21st calendar day of the semester.
+The tuition and fees for off-campus credit courses are the same as for those offered on campus.
+(See resident and non-resident rates in the current Schedule of Classes.)
+Before the 21st calendar day of each semester, any combination of oncampus and off-campus resident credit courses resulting in a combined registration of seven or more semester hours requires that the student pay full-time tuition.
+Off-campus credit courses and programs that commence on or after the 21st calendar day of the start of each semester require full-time and part-time students to pay tuition separate from (but in addition to) those courses starting before the 21st calendar day of the semester.

-ASU offers several degree programs through the ASU Extended Campus.
+ASÚ offers several degree programs through the ASU Extended Campus.
 Convenient times and locations as well as today's innovative technologies make it easier for working adults and other nontraditional students to earn a degree.
-For details, see "Degree Programs," page 254.
+For details, see "Degree Programs," page 257.